Editing SERVICES

 When you have a completed piece of writing

 Providing your editor with a manuscript that is still undergoing further changes or which continually incorporates new material will result in duplication of effort, an increased timeframe for editing, and higher costs.
-Ensure that you have done everything possible to complete the manuscript before seeking editing services.
+Complete your manuscript before seeking editing services.
+Alternatively, provide a single chapter for review and feedback before continuing on.

 When you know what you are looking for

-Be clear about your goals.
+Be clear about your editing requirements.
 Do you want feedback on the content and flow, a second opinion, or a granular-level review?

 When you know that this piece of writing is critical to your work

-If the manuscript plays an important role in establishing your expertise, increasing visibility, or broadening your work experience, it makes sense to invest resources to ensure that it reflects your best work.
+If the manuscript plays an important role in establishing your expertise, increasing visibility, or broadening your work experience, it makes good sense to ensure that it does its best job of representing you accurately and credibly.

 When there are certain outcomes you want